Pilatch/pilatch-card/README.md

 ![known, face-down, Ace of Scissors](readme-images/known-ace-of-scissors.png)
 ![binary Pilatch card, DOWN](readme-images/binary-down.png)

+### Unknown

+Unknown cards are the simplest, just displaying the card-back.
+They are created without any HTML attributes.

 ### Suit

 Pilatch cards (other than binary cards) are grouped into three suits: `rock`, `paper`, and `scissors`.
 Use the `suit` HTML attribute and provide it one of those three values.